ragsden/docs/sources/config.rst

 There is no CPU constraint, but builds will run slower on a slower CPU.

+The easiest way to get started is to provision a `$20 DO droplet <https://www.digitalocean.com/pricing/>`_ , follow instructions `here <http://blog.shippable.com/dedicated-hosts->`_ .

-To use this feature, follow the steps mentioned `here <http://blog.shippable.com/dedicated-hosts->`_ and then update the **build_image** tag in your shippable.yml file with the path of your docker image.
+You should then update the **build_image** tag in your shippable.yml file with the path to your docker image.

 .. code-block:: python